 Any good ABA program begins with an assessment.
 A board-certified behavior analyst (BCBA) will talk with the parents to learn more about the child, conduct some testing, and review medical and school records.
 Then they put together a plan that describes the child’s strengths and needs and goals they should work on.

 After the assessment, therapy begins.
 ABA therapy is highly individualized to your child, meaning every child’s therapy program will look different.
 Typically, kids will have multiple goals they’re working on, like communication, social, behavioral, self-care, etc.

 Also, if you talk to any behavior therapist, you’ll find that they talk a LOT about data.
 Data is the backbone of a good ABA program, and all client progress is tracked and adapted based on how the client is doing according to the data.
-At SOAR, you’ll see our therapists on their iPads frequently collecting data.
+You’ll see our therapists on their iPads frequently collecting data at SOAR.

 Your child will be re-evaluated every six months (at a minimum), and their goals will be updated.

 ABA works excellent with other therapies.
 At SOAR, we support collaboration and coordination with Speech, OT, schools, and any other treatments your child may be involved in.
 We can even provide ABA simultaneously and in the same place as other therapies in many cases.
 ABA intends to be a significant part of your child’s treatment, but not the only factor.
 We may ask to schedule regular meetings and consultation sessions with your child’s other providers.

 All good ABA programs should work nicely with other (scientifically validated) therapies.
 By involving your child in all necessary treatments, you’ll maximize their chance to thrive.